 Now you might start to wonder, “If anyone can use ASReview and anyone can recreate, change and redistribute ASReview, how does the project keep existing?”.
 That’s an excellent question indeed!
 The answer is quite simple: We do it together!

-Many of the resources needed to develop ASReview have come from Utrecht University, other funders, research grants, donations, and winning awards.
+Many resources needed to develop ASReview have come from Utrecht University, other funders, research grants, donations, and winning awards.
 However, the most crucial resource for any open source project is the community: YOU.
 Without users, there is no need for developers.
-Moreover, users can turn into contributors, developers, and even maintainers in open source projects.
+Moreover, users can become contributors, developers, and even maintainers in open source projects.

 Listen in and join the discussion

 Partake in one of the Q&A sessions, join the ASReview-Academy, participate in the discussion platform, send out a tweet or join one of the open meetings: Listen to what is going on, contribute to the discussion, or just get inspired.
 Meetings are on Thursdays at 11 AM CET.
 Request access via email@example.com.

 Did you still have some questions or difficulties after reading the docs?
 Improve them for the next person.
 Unsure how to start?
 Make sure you have a GitHub account and watch the clip below.
 It’s straightforward.